squidfunk/mkdocs-material/docs/insiders/index.md

 ---
 template: overrides/main.html
+title: Insiders
 ---

-# Material for MkDocs Insiders
+# Insiders

-Material for MkDocs uses the _sponsorware_ release strategy, which means that _new features are first exclusively released to sponsors_ as part of __Insiders__.
+Material for MkDocs follows the _sponsorware_ release strategy, which means that _new features are first exclusively released to sponsors_ as part of __Insiders__.
 Read on to learn [how sponsorship works][1], and how easy it is to [get access to Insiders][2].